 Press Enter to clear the search mask

-In the menu on the left side, you can Show/Hide the column with the languages available in your glossary and toggle the Info column.
-The Info column contains the information saved in the fields Info and NotePad in your Desktop application.
+In the menu on the left side, you can Show/Hide the column with the languages available in your glossary and toggle the NotePad and Abbreviations columns.

 Learn how to setup your computer in order to use the experimental Speech Recognition feature of InterpretBank.

 InterpretBank ASR is an experimental cloud-based feature that automatically looks up terminology, names and numbers while you are interpreting.
 It supports English as a source language.
 You need InterpretBank Desktop in order to use this feature.
 From your Desktop installation, you can choose one or more glossaries relevant to your event and intitate a session.

 Connect the audio source

 Please refer to this page to learn how to connect the right audio source.

 Select one or more glossaries from your Desktop application and go to menu AI Tools | Artificial Boothmate.
 Your glossary will be uploaded and a link will be generated.
 Open this link on your Browser (Chrome).
 The session is initiatate

 Language seletors: select the source and target languages.
 If your glossaries had more than 2 languages, you can select the target language.